CPER Plant-Envi

 CPER Plants and Environment, April 2022–March 2028

-Project coordinator: Jean-Luc Verdeil (CIRAD)
+Project Coordinator: Jean-Luc Verdeil (CIRAD)

 Partners

-Partner No. 2: UM (Manager C Goze-Bac)
+Partner No. 2: UM (Contact: C Goze-Bac)

-Partner No. 3: CNRS (Manager C Maurel)
+Partner No. 3: CNRS (Contact: C Maurel)

-Partner No. 4: INRA (Project leader: C. Maurel)
+Partner No. 4: INRA (Contact: C Maurel)

-Partner No. 5: IRD (Project leader: C. Gaudron)
+Partner No. 5: IRD (Contact: C. Gaudron)